lgrcyanny/ScalaPractice/README.md

 5. objects, the week3 assignment, implemented a TweetSet Class, and I encountered some performance problem, like "union" and "mostRetweeted"
 6. patmat, the week4 assignment, implemented the Huffman encoding and decoding algorithm
+7. forcom, the week6 assignment, implemented sentence anagrams with immutable collections List, Set and Map

 ## Other paractices